Reading time about 10 min read

 Sponsored Display ads are often showing next to the “Add to cart” button.

-This type of ad is directed at driving impressions and retargeting customers who have recently looked at your product pages, or to used search terms relevant to your listing.
+This type of ad is directed at driving impressions and retargeting customers who have recently looked at your product pages, or used search terms relevant to your listing.
 The big plus of Sponsored Display Ads is that they can appear both on and outside Amazon.
-This type of ad can drive away conversions you’re your competitors, and help to launch new products.
+This type of ad can drive away conversions from your competitors, and help to launch new products.